jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
+- 2.20
+  - Relax isEmpty() on JsonObject because this ended up being to aggressive when recursing on lists.
 - 2.19
   - Add BSON support through the optional dependency bson4jackson (note: experimental; report bugs if you find any).
   - Add some asserts to JsonObjectAssert